Pastures and panoramas walk at Brimham Rocks

 Brimham Rocks car park, grid ref SE208645

-SE 2085 6458 / 54.0766, -1.6827 From the car park, follow the main track towards the visitor centre.
+Section 1 (SE 2085 6458 / 54.0766, -1.6827) From the car park, follow the main track towards the visitor centre.
 Facing the visitor centre, take the tarmac road to the left and take the path around and behind the visitor centre heading towards the rock formation known as the Dancing Bear.
 Keep following this path with the Dancing Bear on your right.
 After 100m or so, forward and to your left you’ll see the rock formation known as the Druids' Writing Desk, and then to your right, a few metres off the path, the Idol with its extraordinary balancing act.
-Be sure to stop and look to the left for panoramic views across Upper Nidderdale, shortly after passing the Idol.
+Shortly after passing the Idol be sure to stop and look to the left for the beautiful panoramic views across Upper Nidderdale.
 As the path reaches open moor land, (SE 2075 6531 / 54.0832 -1.6843) bear left following the path down into a gulley.
 Follow the gulley path down to a farm track and turn left.